roboconf/roboconf.github.io/en/user-guide/what-is-roboconf.md

 resolving dependencies between software components installed to complete their configuration, and starting the whole stuff when ready.

+Roboconf's main constituents are:

+* The "deployment manager", generally associated to a management webapp.
+* At least one "agent": an agent must be deployed on each deployment target (eg. a VM on a IaaS), prior to using Roboconf.

+Roboconf users (clients) deploy applications on Roboconf's deployment manager, using REST/JSON APIs: the "deployment manager" webapp provides a web interface on top of these APIs.

+Roboconf agents talk to each other (and to the deployment manager as well) using RabbitMQ message queues.

 # What are its key points ?
 Roboconf enables to define a model of the application that one wants to deploy.
 It then offers a vision of this model during deployment and at runtime.